How and when can I apply to the program?

 The PA program does not accept transfer credits and does not accept applications for challenge examinations.
 All students must complete the entire series of academic courses and clinical rotations.
 Prerequisite requirements are not considered transferred courses.
 Prerequisite courses are required to be eligible for admission consideration.

-I am a history major at a local university.
-Do I need to get a second degree in the sciences in order to apply to your program?
+I am a non-science major at a local university.
+Do I need to get a second degree in a science major in order to apply to your program?

 We do not have a specified list of majors required for admission.
 Many students come from liberal arts backgrounds but complete the required prerequisites as electives for their major or as post-graduate courses.